 Custodial Credit Risk.
 For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the District will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-All of the District's \$5,617,130 investments' underlying securities are held by the investment's counterparty.
+All of the District's \$6,898,241 investments' underlying securities are held by the investment's counterparty.

 There is a risk that, in the event of a counterparty failure, the District's investments may not be returned.
-As of June 30, 2020, the carrying amount of the District's investments was \$5,617,130.
-Of the total investment balance, \$1,000,000 was insured through the Securities Investor Protection Corporation ("SIPC").
-The remaining \$4,617,130 was collateralized with pooled securities held by the financial institutions' trust departments.
+As of June 30, 2024, of the total investment balance, \$1,000,000 was insured through the Securities Investor Protection Corporation ("SIPC").
+The remaining \$5,898,241 was collateralized with pooled securities held by the financial institutions' trust departments.
 These securities are held in the name of the financial institution and not that of the District.